alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 status: "beta"
 status-strapline: "In beta.
-Developing the redundancy payments claim application service."
+Developing the services for applying for a redundancy payment and for compensation for loss of notice."

 status-discovery:
   - copy        : "Completed: Discovery --- Jul 2013"